Information about Different SAO Types

 - Collect all course outlines/syllabi for secondary or post-secondary school courses that are prerequisites for the required courses of your intended module(s).
 Note: This is required only of students who did not graduate from a Canadian Secondary School Curriculum.

-- Review course descriptions and academic information in the First-Year Calendar from your offer package, and prepare a list of courses you are interested in taking.
+- Review course descriptions and academic information in the First-Year Calendar, and prepare a list of courses you are interested in taking.
 Please read through the following:

 - Degree Structure